alessandriLuca/SC-ADMINE/README.md

 Runs a sparse autoencoder on the output from 2_deepCL to produce a pseudo-bulk RNAseq experiment.

 ## 4_DPV
-Runs a Dense Projection + Visualization using either the tSne or UMAP algorithm.
+Provides a visualisation of the latent space data using either tSne or UMAP algorithm.

 For functions 1, 2, and 3, you can choose to run them on a GPU or CPU (docker and functions for both options are provided).

-The `docker` folder contains all the necessary files to build each docker from scratch.
-You can choose to build your own docker, modify it, or use the docker available on our repository (`repbioinfo/`).
-Only modify and use the folder if you want to use a different/modified docker than the one on the repository.
+User might decide to build a new docker, by modify the files available in the docker folder, or use the docker available on our repository on docker hub (`repbioinfo`).

 ## INSTALL
 ```